| On two delightful days, the Triangle Model

 the skippers.
 Many spent the afternoon sailing on the race

+course.
 Saturday morning started with steady brisk

 winds from the west.
 Four seeding heats were run to divide the